cloudfoundry/cf-for-k8s/docs/platform_operators/router-access-logs.md

 ### Duration fields

-The access log contains the following fields for duration
+The access log contains the following fields for duration in milliseconds

-- `upstream_service_time`: time in milliseconds spent by the app processing the request including network latency.
+- `upstream_service_time`: The time from when the gateway sends a request to the sidecar to when it recieves a response from the sidecar
-- `duration`: total duration in milliseconds of the request from the start time to the last byte out.
+- `duration`: The time from when the gateway receives a request from the client to when it sends a response to the client to the last byte out
-- `response_duration`: total duration in milliseconds of the request from the start time to the first byte read from the app.
+- `response_duration`: The time from when the gateway receives a request from the client to when it receives a response from the sidecar
-- `response_tx_duration`: total duration in milliseconds of the request from the first byte read from the app to the last byte sent downstream.
+- `response_tx_duration`: The time a response spends in the gateway

 ![](assets/duration-fields.jpg)

 #### Determining App Latency vs Platform Latency
-If you want to identify the time a request spends within the router calculate the difference between `response_duration` and `upstream_service_time`.
-For example, `response_duration - upstream_service_time`.
+To calculate the time a request spends within the gateway subtract `upstream_service_time` from `response_duration`

 ### Fields